PierBusDev/GolangPierbook/main.md

 `fmt.Printf` has a `%q` verb to print a double-quoted string safely escaped, while `%+q` will garanteee ASCII only output.

+To see a good cheatsheet about *formatting verbs* for most types go [here](https://yourbasic.org/golang/fmt-printf-reference-cheat-sheet/).

 ### What is a rune
 A `rune` is an `int32` value used to represent Unicode (UTF-8) code point (aka a numeric value used for representing single unicode chars).
 A *rune literal* or *rune constant* is a character in single quotes.